Kato Havas: The Twelve Lesson Course

 The Twelve Lesson Course

 When holding the instrument, Havas placed great emphasis on achieving the sense of weightlessness by swiftly "tossing" the instrument onto the shoulder.
 In the playing position, both arms are "hanging" in the air as the result of the support derived from the back muscles.
 This can be illustrated with an image of a see-saw with the arms on one end, and the back muscles on the other.
-Balanced posture becomes the fundamental to good violin playing.
+Balanced posture becomes fundamental to good violin playing.
 Likewise, bad posture is often the root cause of many difficulties experienced by violinists of all levels.

 Lesson no.2 - 4

 Using the concept of see-saw again, all bowing actions have their motivating balance in the back of the body, particularly the muscles connecting the shoulder blade to the spine.
-The upper arm is primarily responsible to initiate the movements.
+The upper arm is primarily responsible for initiating the movements.
 The down-bow should be a forward motion where the arm, with a few exceptions, should be completely straight forward from the shoulder at the tip of the bow.
 The forward motion from the arm also supplements the decreasing bow weight in a down-bow.

 The up-bow is once again initiated by the upper arm, with the motivating balance in the back muscles.
 A swift "scooping" action from the upper arm inward against the body will help to raise the forearm and hand to bring the bow to the frog.
 This whole-arm movement creates the momentum to counter the increasing bow weight towards the frog.

-The fingers of the bow hand, particularly the thumb, functions like the tip of a paint brush.
+The fingers of the bow hand, particularly the thumb, functions like the tip of a paintbrush.
 While all bowing actions involve the arm, it is the fingers that ultimately give the sound its subtle shade and color.

 "The violinist is that peculiarly human phenomenon distilled to a rare potency - half tiger, half poet."— Yehudi Menuhin